Classic Baked Mac & Cheese

 Learning to make a cheese sauce from scratch can seem daunting, especially if you’re accustomed to eating mac & cheese from the box.
 Just be patient with yourself!
 If you add the milk to the roux and it ends up being too thick, just add some extra.
 At the end, you want something that has the consistency of a nacho cheese sauce.
 You should be able to pour it easily into the pan to cover the noodles.

 This recipe fits under the IDDSI Level 7: Easy to Chew.
 The cheese sauce baked into the noodles makes a soft finished product.
-If you need a little bit of guidance on IDDSI Level 7, find more information here.
-You should be able to cut mac and cheese with the side of your fork.

 One last thing, this recipe is definitely best eaten on the day you cook it.
 It loses quality when reheated.
 Share this with others, it would be an absolute hit at any gathering!
 Maybe just take it to a socially distant gathering.